discordjs/guide/guide/popular-topics/audit-logs.md

 There are quite a few cases where you may use audit logs.
 This guide will limit itself to the most common use cases.
 Feel free to consult the [relevant Discord API page](https://discord.com/developers/docs/resources/audit-log) for more information.

-Keep in mind that these examples explore a straightforward case and are no means foolproof.
-Their purpose is to teach how audit logs work, and expansion of these examples is likely needed to suit your needs.
+Keep in mind that these examples explore a straightforward case and are by no means exhaustive.
+Their purpose is to teach you how audit logs work, and expansion of these examples is likely needed to suit your specific use case.

 ## Fetching Audit Logs

 Let's start by glancing at the <DocsLink path="class/Guild?scrollTo=fetchAuditLogs" type="method" /> method and how to work with it.
 Like many discord.js methods, it returns a `Promise` containing the <DocsLink path="class/GuildAuditLogs" /> object.
-In this object is a sole `entries` property which holds a collection of <DocsLink path="class/GuildAuditLogsEntry" /> objects, and consequently, the information you usually want.
+This object has one property, `entries`, which holds a collection of <DocsLink path="class/GuildAuditLogsEntry" /> objects, and consequently, the information you want to retrieve.

 Here is the most basic fetch to look at some entries.